ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/03_ligand_behavior/scripts/README.md

 - Output group: `System`

 Together, these preprocessing steps generated a cleaned, centered, and structurally aligned trajectory suitable for downstream ligand binding analysis.

+## Scripts

+The following shell scripts were used in this workflow:

+- `ligand_nojump.sh` — removes PBC jumps from the full system trajectory
+- `ligand_center.sh` — centers the trajectory on chain B and reconstructs whole molecules
+- `ligand_fit.sh` — aligns the trajectory to `JmjC_ChainB_CA` for ligand binding analysis